Learn More

 What are the treatments for endometriosis?

-Treatments for endometriosis pain include
+Treatments for endometriosis pain include:

 - Pain relievers, including nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen and a prescription medicine specifically for endometriosis.
 Providers may sometimes prescribe opioids for severe pain.

 - Surgical treatments for severe pain, including procedures to remove the endometriosis patches or cut some nerves in the pelvis.
 The surgery may be a laparoscopy or major surgery.
-The pain may come back within a few years after surgery.
-If the pain is very severe, a hysterectomy may be an option.
-This is a surgery to remove the uterus.
-Sometimes providers also remove the ovaries and fallopian tubes as part of a hysterectomy.

-Treatments for infertility caused by endometriosis include
+Treatments for infertility caused by endometriosis include:

 - Laparoscopy to remove the endometriosis patches